ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-write-secure-ballerina-code.md

 OAuth2 token validation requires several additional configurations for the `oauth2:IntrospectionServerConfig` including:

-* `url` - URL of the introspection server.
+* `url` - URL of the introspection server
-* `tokenTypeHint` - A hint about the type of the token submitted for introspection.
+* `tokenTypeHint` - A hint about the type of the token submitted for introspection
-* `clientConfig` - HTTP client configurations, which calls the introspection server.
+* `clientConfig` - HTTP client configurations, which calls the introspection server

 The `oauth2:IntrospectionServerConfig` record should be provided into the `oauth2:InboundOAuth2Provider` when initializing and the initialized `oauth2:InboundOAuth2Provider` is passed to the `http:BearerAuthHandler`.